 Hi everyone.
 This is Joanna Penn for the Creative Penn Podcast, and today I'm interviewing Tom Evans.

-Tom is a UK author, bookwright, and poet who mentors other authors how to unleash the books inside themselves.
-He also specializes in removing writer’s block, and helping authors connect with their creative muse, which is what we’re going to talk about today.
+Tom is a UK author, bookwright, and poet who mentors other authors on how to unleash the books inside themselves.
+He also specializes in removing writer's block, and helping authors connect with their creative muse, which is what we're going to talk about today.
 So welcome, Tom.

 Tom: Hi, Joanna.
 Good afternoon.